Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence

 Based on these building blocks, we construct the combined stochastic model~$\vb{Z}_{\mathrm{model},t}$.
-A stochastic walker alternates between magnetized and unmagnetized transport behavior, where the duration for each segment is sampled from the respective escape-time distributions~$p(t|t^\ast_\mu)$ and~$p(t|t^\ast_\mathrm{scatter})$.
-For magnetized transport, we simulate a field line~$\vb{X}_{\mathrm{fl},s}$ according to Equation~(\ref{eq:fieldline}) and let the walker diffuse with~$s_t$ along this field line according to Equation~(\ref{eq:pitchanglewalker}).
-This behavior is parametrized by the field-line and mirror MFPs~$\lambda_\mathrm{fl}$ and~$\lambda_\mu$, the effective velocity~$v_\mathrm{eff}$ and the magnetized mean duration~$t_\mu^\ast$.
-Note that we simulate a new independent field line for every time the walker enters magnetized behavior.
-For unmagnetized transport, we simply simulate random scattering~$\vb{X}_{\mathrm{scatter},t}$ according to Equation~(\ref{eq:fieldline}), which is parametrized by the scattering MFP~$\lambda_\mathrm{scatter}$ and the scattering mean duration~$t_\mathrm{scatter}^\ast$.
-The procedure is summarized in Algorithm~\ref{alg:combined}.
+A stochastic walker alternates between magnetised and unmagnetised transport behaviour, where the duration for each segment is sampled from the respective escape-time probability distributions~$p(t|t^\ast_\mu)$ and~$p(t|t^\ast_\mathrm{scatter})$.
+For magnetised transport, we simulate a field line~$\vb{X}_{\mathrm{fl},s}$ according to equation~(\ref{eq:fieldline}) and let the walker diffuse with~$s_t$ along this field line according to equation~(\ref{eq:pitchanglewalker}).
+This behaviour is parametrised by the field-line and mirror MFPs~$\lambda_\mathrm{fl}$ and~$\lambda_\mu$, the effective velocity~$v_\mathrm{eff}$ and the magnetised mean duration~$t_\mu^\ast$.
+Note that we simulate a new independent field line for every time the walker enters magnetised behaviour.
+For unmagnetised transport, we simply simulate random scattering~$\vb{X}_{\mathrm{scatter},t}$ according to equation~(\ref{eq:fieldline}), which is parametrised by the scattering MFP~$\lambda_\mathrm{scatter}$ and the scattering mean duration~$t_\mathrm{scatter}^\ast$.
+The procedure is summarised in Algorithm~\ref{alg:combined}.

-\subsection{Fitting the Model}
+\subsection{Fitting the model}